Transition from School to Work

 Supported Employment Program

 TEC’s Supported Employment Program improves lives of people with disabilities by assisting individuals with mental health needs, substance abuse needs, and physical disabilities to acquire skills necessary to secure and retain competitive employment.
+Clients are provided with vocational and career exploration; job readiness training; community-based work assessments; job finding services; job support services and learning how to balance work with recovery.
 This program is provided through community-based work assessments, job finding services, and job support services.
 This program is unique because it helps assist individuals with disabilities to acquire the necessary skills to secure and retain competitive employment.
-The outcomes of this program are a reduction of unemployment, less reliance upon public entitlement programs, fewer individuals incarcerated and increase in tax revenues for the community.